 ABSTRACT [First-level Header]

 Objectives: It is standard practice for diagnostic tests to be evaluated against gold standards in isolation.
 In routine clinical practice, however, it is commonplace for multiple tests to be used before making definitive diagnoses.
-To describe a meta-analytic modelling framework developed to estimate the accuracy of the combination of two diagnostic tests, accounting for the likely non-independence of the tests.
+This paper describes a meta-analytic modelling framework developed to estimate the accuracy of the combination of two diagnostic tests, accounting for the likely non-independence of the tests.

 Methods: A novel multi-component framework was developed to synthesise information available on different parameters in the model.
 This allows data to be included from studies evaluating single tests or both tests.
 Different likelihoods were specified for the different sources of data and linked by means of common parameters.
 The framework was applied to evaluate the diagnostic accuracy of Ddimer and Wells score for Deep Vein Thrombosis, and the results compared to a model where independence of tests was assumed.
 All models were evaluated using Bayesian Markov Chain Monte Carlo simulation methods.